Waldorfio/battleship-project/README.md

     - Each player is given 1 turn, with a 'hit' giving the player an extra turn

 ## Future Features
+- AI with scaling difficulty
 - Selection of axis for ship placement
-- Disallowing overlapping ship placement
+- Disallowing bot to place ship after player makes an illegal move
-- AI with scaling difficulty
 - Play against other players
 - Account, login/signup for a personal account to store scores